-The Occupational Health and Safety Fundamentals course is the place to start.
-In this introductory course, you will discover the path that the occupational health and safety field has followed, from its early beginnings in workplace tragedies to what it looks like in Canada today.
-Safety theories will show you different ways to think about understanding and preventing workplace incidents.
-An overview of safety systems, safety programs, and safety resources lay down the foundation for your understanding of the occupational health and safety field.
+The Occupational Health and Safety Fundamentals course introduces students to the historic path the field of occupational health and safety has followed, from its early beginnings in workplace tragedies to what it looks like in Canada today.
+An overview of safety systems, safety programs, safety resources and safety theories lay the foundation for building your understanding of the occupational health and safety field.

 - Draw on key lessons learned from the history of OH&S in British Columbia, Canada, and around the world

 - Understand safety theories, systems, and programs, including the role of the OH&S Practitioner